lsst-sqre/sqr-033/index.rst

 :sqr:`009` :cite:`SQR-009` describes how we `map metric values and metadata to InfluxDB concepts <https://sqr-009.lsst.io/#storing-results-in-squash>`_ like measurements, fields, and tags.
 In particular, we store arbitrary metadata in the verification job as InfluxDB tags (e.g., ``pipeline``, ``dataset``, ``filter``, ``ccdnum``, and ``visit``) and then we can use these tags to filter and group metric values.

+..todo:: DM-16315_ Details on how we do the mapping are not relevant for the user and should be removed from the user documentation, what is important is the list of metadata used to annotate the verification jobs.

 This implementation has been tested with Alert Production (AP) and Data Release Production (DRP) metrics and completely satisfies |38|.

 Example of a query to retrieve metric values per ``ccdnum``: